Director Ownership, Corporate Performance, and Management Turnover

 University of Colorado at Boulder - Department of Finance

 Charles M. Elson

-University of Delaware - Weinberg Center for Corporate Governance
+University of Delaware - John L. Weinberg Center for Corporate Governance

 One of the goals of the corporate governance movement has been to replace the current procedurally based duty of care with an equity-based model.
 For such an approach to be viable, a linkage between better director management monitoring and heightened board equity ownership must be demonstrated.
 This Article finds such a linkage empirically.
 The authors report that based on an examination of a substantial number of public companies, the greater the dollar value of the outside director equity ownership: (i) the better the company?s overall performance, and (ii) the more likely in a poorly performing company that there will be a disciplinary-type CEO turnover.

 Date posted: December 31, 1998

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.